 Pain can lead to dizziness.
 Dizziness is a condition that can cause you to feel like the room is spinning.
 Like back pain, dizziness is a common complaint.

 Back pain also can have numerous causes.
 Your back is responsible for lifting, twisting, supporting, and absorbing shock to your body.
-With these functions come many possibilities for injury to occur.
+These functions open up many possibilities for injury to occur.
 The delicate bones along your spinal column contain the nerves of your spinal cord.
 A bone or a supportive disk that slips out of place can put pressure on your nerves, leading to pain.

 In rare instances, back pain and dizziness can signal a severe condition, such as a stroke or brain hemorrhage.
 If you experience double vision, slurred speech, numbness, and severe balance issues, these could be signs of a medical emergency.